 Applicants must hold the M.Div. or equivalent degree from an accredited college with a superior academic record and/or professional performance.
-One year of involvement in professional ministry must have elapsed between receiving the M.Div. degree and applicants who have three or more years of professional experience in the ministy will be given preference.
+One year of involvement in professional ministry must have elapsed between receiving the M.Div. degree and applying for admission to the D.Min. program.
+Applicants who have three or more years of professional experience in the ministry will be given preference.

-Basic Expenses
+Basis Expenses